RDScambler/Ex_OG_code/eggnog_pipeline/README.md

 annotation. emapper.py can then be run from the command line in the
 eggnog-mapper directory.

-**og_list.py**
-This is a one-function file that takes a filename as an input and returns
-all the OG filenames within it as a list.

 **refine_and_parse_eg.py**
 This is the main script used post-analysis to format eggnog output files.
 NOTE: not all information (GO, Kegg pathways) is parsed out so raw eggnog